Portable Power Station (EcoFlow River 2 Pro Review)

 • It had a shape and color I would enjoy looking at (compared to others available).

-That’s when REI discovered they’d just sold that very last EcoFlow unit in Seattle, but they had one in Bellevue, which they’d hold for me.
+That’s when REI realized they’d just sold that very last EcoFlow unit in Seattle—but they had one in Bellevue, which they’d hold for me.
 My partner eagerly drove us to Bellevue to pick it up.

-Because I bought the EcoFlow River Pro 2 on sale, I saved nearly 40% on my purchase (the Pick Up Slip below didn’t yet reflect my final price).
+Since I purchased the EcoFlow River 2 Pro on sale, I saved nearly 40% (the pick up slip below doesn’t reflect my final price).
 Saving that much money still makes me smile.

-I also recently appreciated reading more about EcoFlow in this article
+Recently, I also appreciated reading even more about EcoFlow in this article

-“EcoFlow, a global leader in renewable energy solutions, participated in COP30 with a clear conviction: clean … energy should be accessible … everywhere … clean energy must be democratized … accessible, reliable, and affordable for everyone … part of … daily lives, especially in regions facing climate vulnerability or grid instability … to secure backup energy … to actively manage consumption, reduce costs, and participate in cleaner lifestyles … contribute to broader grid resilience and help accelerate global decarbonization … where millions of connected homes form a dynamic clean energy network … households can support the grid during peak periods, reduce strain during extreme weather, and even share energy with their communities … and affordable energy in underserved regions worldwide … to help residents maintain safe and uninterrupted living and learning conditions during frequent power outages.”
+“EcoFlow, a global leader in renewable energy solutions, participated in COP30 with a clear conviction … clean energy must be democratized … accessible, reliable, and affordable for everyone … part of … daily lives, especially in regions facing climate vulnerability or grid instability … to secure backup energy … to actively manage consumption, reduce costs, and participate in cleaner lifestyles … contribute to broader grid resilience and help accelerate global decarbonization … where millions of connected homes form a dynamic clean energy network … households can support the grid during peak periods, reduce strain during extreme weather … share energy with their communities.”

 • About once a week, I charge it while we’re at a campground or a marina.